edurange/edurange-flask/edurange_refactored/dev/convention/casing.md

 PascalCase

-  - `PascalCase` with ReactComponents - both the .js file and the Function().
+  - `PascalCase` with ReactComponents; both the .js file and the Function().
+     (same with most Classes and other 'shell' type construction objects)

 lower_snake_case